By R.L. Bynum

 In other late-week games:

-— Paulina Paris returned after missing two games, contributing four points, two rebounds, two assists and two steals in SMU’s 73–51 Thursday loss to Florida State.
-The Mustangs (8–12, 1–7 ACC) host Miami on Sunday.
+— Paulina Paris returned after missing two games, contributing four points, two rebounds, two assists and two steals in SMU’s 73–51 Thursday loss to Florida State as a starter.
+She didn’t start and played was scoreless in 10 minutes, 52 seconds on Sunday as she battled foul trouble and the Mustangs (8–13, 1–8 ACC) lost 75–66 at home to Miami.

 — Will Shaver combined for two points in 12 minutes as Samford (10–11, 3–5 Southern Conference) lost 88–78 at Wofford on Wednesday but beat Chattanooga 75–64 at home on Saturday.